thingsdb/ThingsDocs/v1/content/thingsdb-api/deploy_module.md

 ### Function

-`deploy_module(name, data)`
+`deploy_module(name, data/new source)`

 ### Arguments

 Argument | Type | Description
 -------- | ---- | -----------
 `name` | str (required) | Name of the module to deploy the new code for.
-`data` | str/bytes/nil (required) | Data for the module.
+`data` | str/bytes/nil (required) | **Only for modules with a file based source**.
+Data for the module.
 When `nil`, no data will be overwritten but the module *will* be restarted on all nodes.
 This might be useful if you want to force a module restart on all nodes.
 Type `str` is only allowed for Python modules.
+`new source` | str | **Only for modules with a repository based source**.
+New source for the module.
+The module will stop, check for a new version using the new source, and next re-start the module.

 ### Return value